ballerina-platform/ballerina-distribution/examples/testerina-guarantee-test-execution-order/testerina_guarantee_test_execution_order.md

 This allows you to ensure that the tests are being executed in the expected order.

-For more information, see [Testing Ballerina Code](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/) and the [Test Module](https://lib.ballerina.io/ballerina/test/latest/).
+For more information, see [Testing Ballerina Code](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/) and the [`test` module](https://lib.ballerina.io/ballerina/test/latest/).

 ::: code testerina_guarantee_test_execution_order.bal :::